At the threshold of a new technological evolution,

 AI Duality

-As with many things in life, the duality of AI as applied to law is strong.
-This means that for all the promise that AI can bring to an attorney’s practice, risks and ethical considerations must be navigated by professionals who use it.
+As with many things in life, the duality of Artificial Intelligence is strong.
+For all the promise that AI can bring to an attorney’s practice, risks and ethical considerations must be navigated by professionals who use it.

 But for all the benefits, AI also:

-• Exists to fail: Because in a finite universe, attempts to simulate reality always have confidence intervals
+• Exists to fail (attempts to simulate reality always have confidence intervals)

-• Consistently fails to understand the context you take for granted.
+• Can feal to understand the context you take for granted;

-• Reflects the biases contained in the data that it consumed, created mainly by the privileged elite who hope to maintain their status
+• Reflects the biases contained in the data that it was trained on;

-• Remains inaccessible to the same populations that lack access to other inelasticly demanded products, services, and guarantees.
+• Remains inaccessible to the same populations that lack access to other inelastic goods, services, and guarantees; and